shaaswattiwari/Vie-Gmail/README.md

 # Getting Started with Vie-Gmail Clone

-This project is also deployed on :
+This project is also deployed on : app.gmail.tiwari.codes

 ## Available Scripts